 His music has been frequently heard at summer festivals such as Caramoor, Portogruaro, Korsholm, Evian, St. Nazaire, Newport, Chamber Music Northwest, Great Lakes Chamber Music Festival and the Seattle Chamber Music Festival.
 Some of the organizations that have commissioned Hoffman’s music include the Berkshire Music Center at Tanglewood, the Fromm Foundation, the Cincinnati Symphony, the National Chamber Orchestra, the Washington Camerata and the American Harp Society.

 All of Joel Hoffman's music is published, either by his own publishing house Onibatan Music or by RAI Trade, E.C.
 Schirmer, G. Schirmer and Lyra Music.
 There are recordings on the CRI, Koch, Stradivarius, Centaur, EMA and Deutsche Welle labels.
 A disc devoted to Hoffman’s chamber music is available on the Gasparo label.
-There are two CDs on the Albany label: the three Piano Trios and “Self-Portrait”, which focuses on Hoffman’s cello music.
+There are three CDs on the Albany label: the three Piano Trios, “Self-Portrait”, which focuses on Hoffman’s cello music, and "Three Paths".